 As an older adult, you have many choices when it comes to where you will live during your retirement years.
 Will you stay in your current home?
 Downsize to one-level living or a condo?

-One choice that has increased in popularity in recent years is the Continuing Care Retirement Community (CCRC).
+One choice that has increased in popularity in recent years is a Continuing Care Retirement Community (CCRC).
 CCRCs offer you the opportunity to live in the same community throughout your retirement years, even as your needs may change.

 Most CCRCs offer a tiered approach: independent living, assisted living and skilled nursing care.